 The English department at Leeds City Academy has a proud tradition of creative writing.
 We have strong links with The West Yorkshire Playhouse and have worked closely with Leeds Young Authors and The Headingley Literature Festival.
 As part of our enrichment programme we invite visiting authors into school; participate in poetry slams and invite theatre companies into school to bring the ‘texts to life’.

 We currently offer GCSE English Language (WJEC Educas) and GCSE English Literature (WJEC Educas)

 - GCSE English Language (WJEC Eduqas)

 |Year 10 Units||

 |Year 11 Units||

 The English as an Additional Language (EAL) Department

-The EAL department believes that students’ acquisition of English is best achieved in mainstream classrooms where EAL students are actively engaged and supported by all school staff, and have access to good models of English from their peers.We acknowledge that, for many EAL students, the only barrier to learning is English and that many students are Able Bilingual Learners who can achieve no less than as well as their monolingual peers.
+The EAL department believes that students’ acquisition of English is best achieved in mainstream classrooms where EAL students are actively engaged and supported by all school staff, and have access to good models of English from their peers.We acknowledge that, for many EAL students, the only barrier to learning is English and that many students are Able Bilingual Learners who can achieve at least as well as their monolingual peers.
 We promote and celebrate bilingualism.
 We consider the acquisition of English as a necessity for success in the curriculum and the development of students’ English skills as the responsibility of every member of staff.The department comprises EAL teachers, Student Support Workers and bilingual EAL Teaching Assistants.
 The EAL Department at Leeds City Academy supports pupils of all abilities with English as an Additional Language.
 We aim to work with these pupils in the following ways: